HIGH QUALITY CONTENT: BRIAN FAULKNER, WRITER, SPEAKER & STORYTELLER

 Our parents saw people grow frail and die in the assisted living facility where they spent their final years.
 Mom knew more about what was going on there than Dad did because she had cared for elderly patients as an RN.
 But both adjusted to the rhythms of the place surprisingly well, Going on twenty years earlier, they had sold the family home and moved from Massachusetts to Florida, where they bought the first house they'd ever picked out together.
 They had looked around our local area once when we kids were still young, but the only thing that came of that venture was a truly funny family story about a huge house they found and thought seriously about buying--for about twenty minutes!
 Finally, well after we had all flown the nest and both grandmothers had passed, they made a trip to Florida to visit hometown friends who had moved there.

 To this day, the whole thing still seems wild, like some sort of miracle!
 It was unimaginable to us brothers that two people who could take six months to decide whether to purchase a $500 used car would decide (seemingly on the fly) to pick up and move to Florida.
 But back home, in Massachusetts, a river of discontent that had coursed beneath their lives during the decades they lived in the house that Grandma and her first husband built in the '20s helped propel the move.
 This undercurrent wasn't anything earth shattering.
 In fact, unless you'd been aware of it from the start, you wouldn't have known the issue was even there.
-If was of little consequence to us kids but all too real to our parents and lurked beneath their lives like a bothersome itch, which didn't get scratched until 44 years later when they packed up and moved to the land of endless summer.
+It was of little consequence to us kids but all too real to our parents and lurked beneath their lives like a bothersome itch that didn't get scratched until 44 years later when they packed up and moved to the land of endless summer.

 Plans Curtailed.

 After Dad returned from wartime service in 1945, the parents’ plan had been to get their own apartment and raise the two children that had come along by then (me and my brother, one of us just two, the other a tiny baby).
-But Mom's mother's second husband was sick so they stuck around to help out and, like the man who came to dinner in the movies, never left--despite that underlying current that had generated so much intergenerational tension in 1942: an edict laid down by Mom's Irish-Catholic mother to bring us children up in the Church or not get married.
-The betrothed couple gave in, but not happily, Dad's mother didn't get her way, of course, which appears to have been a shattering experience for this rather self-possessed woman who never lost her bitterness over the marriage decision, which then got added to other events that had overshadowed her life and made her rancor even worse.
+But Mom's mother's second husband was sick so they stuck around to help out and, like the man who came to dinner in the movies, never left--despite that underlying current that had generated so much intergenerational tension, which began in 1942: an edict laid down by Mom's Irish-Catholic mother to bring us children up in the Church or not get married.
+The betrothed couple gave in, but not happily, Dad's mother didn't get her way, of course, which appears to have been a shattering experience for this rather self-possessed woman who never lost her bitterness over the marriage decision, which then got added to other events that had overshadowed her life and made her quiet rancor even worse.
 She lived on the other side of the nearby city, but her words could travel through thin air like freshly sharpened knives.
-The victorious mother-in-law, the grandmother who lived with us--or we with her, continued to let everybody know who was in charge and kept her own set of verbal knives close at hand, which she could let loose with in a moment.
+The victorious mother-in-law, the grandmother who lived with us--or we with her, continued to let everybody know who was in charge and kept her own set of verbal knives close at hand, which she could let loose in a moment.
 This, of course, put our mother on edge and drove Dad to distraction.
 It was a great house with plenty of room for all of us in a good neighborhood in a very nice town.
-But the marriage thing and the clash of grandmas hung in the background of our family from that time on, although the inter-generational tension did abate somewhat in later years.
+But the marriage thing and the clash of grandmas hung in the background of our family from that time on, although the tension did abate somewhat in later years.

-Preface-Digging Into Life
+Preface - Digging Into Life

 Intro - Memory and Mist

-Part 1 - Threads: Setting the stage for an ordinary American story.
+Memoir 1 - Threads: Setting the stage for an ordinary American story.

-Part 2 - A Sense of Place: Sometimes you end up a long way from home.
+Memoir 2 - A Sense of Place: Sometimes you end up a long way from home.

-Part 3 - Ancestral Cornerstones: A story that goes back to the Mayflower.
+Memoir 3 - Ancestral Cornerstones: A story that goes back to the Mayflower.

-Part 5 - Parents: Hope and Chill: High school sweethearts marry and find challenges.
+Memoir 5 - Parents: Hope and Chill: High school sweethearts marry and find challenges.

-Part 6 - Brothers: The Four of Us: Four boys grow up almost without major calamity.
+Memoir 6- Brothers: The Four of Us: Four boys grow up almost without major calamity.

-Part 7 - Children, And Then There Were More: A father's dream comes true.
+Memoir 8 - Children, And Then There Were More: A father's dream comes true.

 Good writing elevates.